ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * An output share, in which case the Helper stores the output share for future collection as described in {{collect-flow}} and replies to the Leader with a `PrepareStep` in the `finished` state.
-* An updated VDAF state and preparation message, denoted `(prep_state, prep_msg)`, in which case the Helper replies to the Leader with a `PrepareStep` in the `continued` state containing `prep_msg`.
+* An updated VDAF state and preparation message-share, denoted `(next_prep_state, next_prep_msg)`, in which case the Helper replies to the Leader with a `PrepareStep` in the `continued` state containing `prep_share`.

 After stepping each state, the Helper advances its aggregation job to the Leader's `AggregationJobContinueReq.round`.

-If the `round` in the Leader's request is equal to the Helper's current round (i.e., this is not the first time the Leader has sent this request), then the Helper responds with the current round's prepare messages.
+If the `round` in the Leader's request is equal to the Helper's current round (i.e., this is not the first time the Leader has sent this request), then the Helper responds with the current round's prepare message-shares.
 The Helper SHOULD verify that the contents of the `AggregationJobContinueReq` are identical to the previous message (see {{aggregation-round-skew-recovery}}).

 If the Leader's `round` is behind or more than one round ahead of the Helper's current round, then the Helper MUST abort with an error of type `roundMismatch`.